laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture10.md

 and the other paternal.

 During sequencing, we fragment the DNA material, so the sequencer cannot distinguish between the paternal and maternal DNA.
-When we map these reads to the locations, we do not have as clean a picture.
+When we map each read to the reference sequence, we know its location on the genome but we don't know whether it comes from the maternal or the paternal chromosome.
 We represent variation in each position as a 1 and no variation as a 0.
 In each position, we have 4 possibilities:

 1. 00 (no variation)
 2. 11 (both copies are different from the reference)